i92run/APT/README.md

 ### Embedding visualization

 We can visualize embeddings for topics and documents using 'eval.py'.
-The image is stored in the 'output' folder.
+The image is stored in the './output'.

 <img src="/output/tSNE.png" width="320" height="320">